cp-psource/ps-postindexer/includes/recent-global-posts-feed/README.md

 *   You can access feeds for custom post types by using http://yoursite.com/feed/globalpostsfeed?posttype=customposttype, substituting customposttype with your custom post type
 *   You can check if it is working correctly by posting some new posts and confirming they appear in your global feed.

 4\.
-Install Recent Global Posts Widget
+Install Neueste Netzwerk Beiträge

-*   Visit **Network Admin -> Plugins** to Network Activate the Recent Global Posts Widget
+*   Visit **Network Admin -> Plugins** to Network Activate the Neueste Netzwerk Beiträge
-*   Your Recent Global Posts Widget is added to **Appearance > Widgets** of your main site.
+*   Your Neueste Netzwerk Beiträge is added to **Appearance > Widgets** of your main site.
 *   By default, the widget is available only on the main site of your network.
 This behavior can be changed by following the instructions below.
 *   The Recent Global Posts Feed is for public posts only.
 Posts from privates sites don't appear in the feed.

 ### Enabling Widget for all sites

-By default the Recent Global Posts Widget is only enabled for use by the main site.
+By default the Neueste Netzwerk Beiträge is only enabled for use by the main site.
 You can enable it for all sites on your network as follows:

 1. Open your **wp-config.php** file using a text editing program like [EditPlus](http://www.editplus.com/)